thomas444ortiz/thomas444ortiz/README.md

 ### Hi there 👋

 Welcome to my Github!
 My name is Thomas, I'm a full stack software engineer with experience across a variety of technologies and languages (JavaScript, TypeScript, Python, C).
-My recent focus has been on web development in the React / Node.JS ecosystem, building intuitive and efficient user applications.
+My recent focus has been on open source developer tools and web development in the React / Node.JS ecosystem.

 ### Highlights
 - 🔭 I’m currently working on KAT - an open source developer tool to help monitor the deprecation status of Kubernetes API's.
 I am also actively developing a social media platform called Dunk Tank Social.
 Check out the pinned repo's for both, and please reach out if you want to contribute!